Do you know that prioritization is an art? It is an art that will lead you to success in whatever area that matters to you.

 Proponents of this method believe that by tackling the small fries first, you’ll have less noise distracting you from the periphery of your consciousness.

-How to Figure out Your Approach for Prioritization
+Figure out Your Approach for Prioritization

 My own approach is perhaps a mixture of the two.